usarscotus/legal-directory/frcp/rule_45.md

 (i) is a party or a party's officer; or

-(ii) is commanded to attend a trial and would not incur substantial expense.
+&nbsp;&nbsp;(ii) is commanded to attend a trial and would not incur substantial expense.

 &nbsp;&nbsp;(2) For Other Discovery.
 A subpoena may command: